HOUDINI MURDERED 2?

-So, if you like us, when reading the Houdini biographies, felt the dressing room tale did not sound quite right this is the reason.
+So, if you like us, when reading the Houdini biographies, felt the dressing room tale did not sound quite right this is part of the reason.

-Houdini was a stand up guy who believed in mind over matter.
-He was strong willed and full of self denial when it came to pain.
+Houdini was a strong willed guy who believed in mind over matter.
+He was strong and full of self denial when it came to pain.
 On one occasion, when a doctor told him an injury needed him to take time off, Houdini did not listen.
-He sent the doctor for many years on the anniversary of the date the doctor told him to take time off.
-He would have been the type to would have ignored the pain, as I am sure he did on many other occasions, having worked with bruises and broken bones.
-B y ignoring the warning signs in some ways it could be said he caused his own death.
+He sent the doctor a note for many years on the anniversary of the date the doctor told him to take time off.
+He would have been the type who would have ignored the pain, as I know he did on many other occasions, even having worked with bruises and broken bones.
+By ignoring warning signs of pain in some ways it could be said that he caused his own death.
 MORE OF OUR RESEARCH TO FOLLOW!

 Dorothy Dietrich & Dick Brookz